teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 # Quick Start requirements

 -  If you have not done so, please review the System Requirements [../README.md](../README.md)
--  For needed kits, will need to access Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html
+-  For Red Hat product related kits, will need to access Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

 # PREREQUISTES